project-chip/connectedhomeip/examples/ota-requestor-app/p6/README.md

 -   Transfer out/ota_requestor_update_debug/chip-p6-ota-requestor-example.bin to
     a RPi4.

--   On the RPi: In terminal 1 run the Linux ota-provider-app as follows: \$ ./out/ota_provider_debug/chip-ota-provider-app -f chip-p6-ota-requestor-example.bin
+-   On the RPi: In terminal 1 run the Linux ota-provider-app as follows:

+        $ ./out/ota_provider_debug/chip-ota-provider-app -f chip-p6-ota-requestor-example.bin

 -   On the RPi: In terminal 2 run the following chip-tool commands

     $ ./out/chip-tool/chip-tool pairing ble-wifi 2 "<SSID>" "<PASSWORD>" 20202021 3840
-    $
-    ./out/chip-tool/chip-tool pairing onnetwork 1 20202021 \$
+    $ ./out/chip-tool/chip-tool pairing onnetwork 1 20202021
-    ./out/chip-tool/chip-tool otasoftwareupdaterequestor announce-ota-provider 1
-    0 0 0 2 0
+    $ ./chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": [1, 2], "targets": [{"cluster": null, "endpoint": 0, "deviceType": null}]}]' 1 0
+    $ ./chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": [1, 2], "targets": [{"cluster": null, "endpoint": 0, "deviceType": null}]}]' 2 0
+    $ ./chip-tool otasoftwareupdaterequestor write default-ota-providers '[{"fabricIndex": 1, "providerNodeID": 1, "endpoint": 0}]' 2 0

+-   Press user button 1 on the CY8CKIT-062S2-43012.
+This will trigger a query-image call from the board using the default ota provider list written in the above commands.

--   Using a serial emulator reading from the CY8CKIT-062S2-43012, upon the announce-ota-provider call being made, you should observe the updated application being transferred to the board, written to flash, and, when completed, booted into.
+-   Using a serial emulator reading from the CY8CKIT-062S2-43012, you should observe the updated application being transferred to the board, written to flash, and, when completed, booted into.

 <a name="notes"></a>